 Pipeworx vs Composio

-live data from authoritative sources (SEC, FDA, FRED, USPTO, Census, EPA, ATTOM…) through one MCP gateway.
+live data from authoritative sources (SEC, FDA, FRED, USPTO, Census, EPA, ATTOM, Polymarket…) through one MCP gateway.

-connecting AI agents to SaaS apps and productivity tools (Gmail, Notion, Slack, GitHub, Linear…) for workflows.
+connecting AI agents to SaaS apps (Gmail, Notion, Slack, GitHub, Linear, Stripe…) with managed OAuth and a sandboxed Python runtime.

 Side-by-side